 - Learn how to manage nursing home patients as part of family medicine practice

 - Learn to care for patients in independent senior apartments and an assisted living environment

 - Learn how to help promote health and well-being with patients and their families in a home setting

 Residents assess the homes of older patients as well as health needs in the context of the living environment.

-The elected chief attends the AAFP Chief Resident Leadership Development Program, a three-day workshop in Kansas City, and a follow-up workshop at the AAFP Assembly.
+The elected lead attends the AAFP Chief Resident Leadership Development Program, an online workshop, and a follow-up workshop at the AAFP Assembly.
 Expenses are paid by the program.

 - Make call schedule and facilitate coverage in emergencies, illness, or conflicts

 - Attend faculty meetings and retreats when appropriate and serve as spokesperson for residents

 - Coordinate and run the monthly open resident meeting and closed resident meeting when assistant lead is not available